MiguelORLiebana/IT_Java/Sprint_1/Task_5/Level_1/src/n1exercici1/readme.txt

 3. Compile the Program.java class using the command: javac Program.java
-4. Execute the program using the command: java Program "directory"
-Example of command -> java Program "/Users/mike/Desktop"
+4. Execute the program using the command: java Program "directory"  //Example of command -> java Program "/Users/mike/Desktop"